Black Paris Cultural Tours

 A 2010 Jazz Festival poster reflects continued African-American influence on the music scene.

-Paris based tours are described in detail on the Tours webpage under the titles of Tours offered: these are the Writers, Artists & Intellectuals Tour, the Entertainers Tour and the Africa In Paris circuit offers an enlightening exploration of the city’s Diaspora relations with a walk through today’s African and Arabic community.
-These tours are also available as mini-bus tours and group tours.
-Customized itineraries are an option as well.
+Paris based tours are described in detail on the Tours webpage under the titles of Tours offered: among them are the Writers, Artists & Intellectuals Tour, the Entertainers Tour and the Africa In Paris circuit which takes an enlightening exploration of the city’s Diaspora relations through today’s African and Arabic community.
+A combination of these tours is available by private coach for groups and individuals.
+Customized itineraries are also very popular.

 About 60% of clients are older travelers, and more than 40% are referred by word of mouth.
 While the vast majority of clients are Americans, Europeans and Canadians are also developing enthusiastic curiosity about these tours.
 They come from all backgrounds and ages.

-Julia Browne is a travel professional, consultant, lecturer and Certified Destination France Specialist.
+Julia Browne is a travel professional, consultant, lecturer and associate producer.
 After studying with the late Professor Michel Fabre, creator of the Centre for African American Studies at the Sorbonne Nouvelle, she created Walking The Spirit Tours in 1994 to keep alive the inspiring but little-known stories of Black Paris.
 Julia lived in Paris for more than a decade.
-Now traveling between Canada and France, she puts her passion into helping individuals, educational institutions and travel agents make trip planning stress-free and enjoyable.
-Email: email@example.com.
+Now expanding in Europe and North America, she puts her passion into helping individuals, educational institutions and travel agents make trip planning stress-free and enjoyable.
+Email: email@example.com

 Editor’s Accommodation Choice in Paris